An American flag hanging from a balcony.

 George Boateng, 2024, Boston University School of Law Massachusetts Port Authority

-Proceeds from the Beacon Awards support this program as well as the other diversity, equity and inclusion programs and initiatives of the BBA.
+Proceeds from the Beacon Awards support this program as well as the other diversity, equity, inclusion and belonging programs and initiatives of the BBA.